 - 1.53 The Licensing Authority has adopted the principals of the Regulators' Compliance Code in the administration and enforcement of the licensing regime.
-Specifically, the Licensing Authority is committed to the principles of good enforcement practice by carrying out its regulatory functions in a fair, open and consistent manner. - 1.54 The Regulators' Compliance Code is based on the principles that businesses should: - receive clear explanations from enforcers of what they need to do and by when; - have opportunities to resolve differences before enforcement action is taken unless immediate action is needed: - receive an explanation of their rights of appeal. - 1.55 The Licensing Authority recognises the interests of both individual citizens and the requirements of businesses and will work closely with partners to assist licence holders to comply with the law and the Licensing Objectives it seeks to promote.
+Specifically, the Licensing Authority is committed to the principles of good enforcement practice by carrying out its regulatory functions in a fair, open and consistent manner. - 1.54 The Regulators' Compliance Code is based on the principles that businesses should: - receive clear explanations from enforcers of what they need to do and by when; - have opportunities to resolve differences before enforcement action is taken unless immediate action is needed; - receive an explanation of their rights of appeal. - 1.55 The Licensing Authority recognises the interests of both individual citizens and the requirements of businesses and will work closely with partners to assist licence holders to comply with the law and the Licensing Objectives it seeks to promote.
 However, proportionate but firm action will be taken against those who commit serious offences or persistently break the law.
 The Licensing Authority has set clear standards of service and performance that the public and businesses can expect.
-In particular, a Licensing Enforcement Policy (see Appendix C) has been adopted that explains how the Licensing Authority will undertake and apply the principles of effective enforcement.
+In particular, a Licensing Authority will undertake and apply the principles of effective enforcement.
 This Licensing Enforcement Policy can be also be viewed on the Licensing Authority's website www.dartford.gov.uk